 Perhaps the very first thing to master if new to the guitar is tuning.
 It’s the first thing you should do when picking up a guitar, as regardless of your playing ability if the guitar is poorly tuned it’s just never going to sound good.

 Learning how to tune a guitar isn’t difficult, but there are a few traps to avoid ~ to save time, ensure tuning stability, prevent breaking strings, and even prevent injury (did I ever tell you about the time a broken high E string went right through the tip of my thumb 🙂

 There are also those occasions when you may not have a tuner available.
-So, in the following article, we’re going to discuss the basics of tuning your guitar, (with and without a guitar tuner).
+So, in the following article, we’re going to discuss the basics of tuning your acoustic guitar, (with and without a guitar tuner).
 We’ll also go over some lesser-known tips and tricks that help increase tuning stability and make you less likely to tremble with fear when tuning that high E string.

 Guitar tuning – the basics